Emmanuelaaron/StoreManagement-App/README.md

 Emmanuel Isabirye

 # Acknowledgement
-Great Thanks [John](https://github.com/SerryJohns/SLC-SEREMBA-JOHN-PAUL) who has supported me in the development of this project
+Great Thanks [John](https://github.com/SerryJohns/SLC-SEREMBA-JOHN-PAUL) and all my teammates who have supported me in the development of this project